Live Box: Artwork

 The artwork was designed by M/M Paris, whom Björk has worked extensively with since 1999's Volumen release.
 At the time of release many online stores displayed an incorrect earlier version of the artwork for the box set, which features alternate artwork for the Post Live and Homogenic Live albums.
 For the album artwork of each live album, Björk herself found a selection of different photos available on the Internet.
 Due to the low resolution of the image chosen for Homogenic Live, it appears pixelated on the album cover.

 Live Book

 To accompany the release of the Live Box, a separate book was released titled Live Book.
 This features the interview with Ásmundur Jónsson that is also included in the 36-page booklet that comes with the Live Box, but also new interviews with Lynn Fox, Zeena Parkins, Matmos and Leila, who were all involved in Björk's 2003 tour.
 Although now largely out of print, the book is still available for purchase at the official Björk online store.

+Track listing

+Disc 1 — Debut Live All tracks taken from Björk's MTV Unplugged concert on 7 November 1994 except where noted.